Close

 Beginning an office romance

-You may feel tempted to start a relationship with someone at work during your divorce.
-This is usually not a good idea.
 Office romances can lead to complications and distractions on the job.
 If the relationship ends, it can be difficult to maintain a professional relationship with the other person.
-Dating before your divorce is finalized could also add fuel to the fire in your divorce negotiations.

 Smart work-related things to do during your divorce